Contact information

 MA, BM.
 BCh, DM (Oxon), FRCPsych

-- Associate Head of Department (Research);
+Professor of Psychiatry; Associate Head of Department (Research)

 - Honorary Consultant Psychiatrist, Oxford Health NHS Foundation Trust

-- Governing Body Fellow, Wolfson College
+- Emeritus Fellow, Wolfson College Oxford

-Translational neurobiology and experimental medicine of psychiatric disorders
+Translational neurobiology of psychiatric disorders

 Recent publications